View Upcoming Events

 Learning & Training Pros – A Few Words From Bob Pike on Your Personal Development

-This experience, coupled with the increasing number of foreign visitors who attend the annual conference sponsored by the Association of Talent Development, assure me that American training professionals truly have much to offer the world.
+This experience, coupled with the increasing number of foreign visitors who attend the annual conference sponsored by the Association of Talent Development, assures me that American training professionals truly have much to offer the world.
 But I am also aware, because of my work throughout the United States, that many of us here are neglecting to learn and practice some of the basic “art and science” of training.

-webinar from HRDQ-U
+Recommended event from HRDQ-U

 The 7 Greatest Mistakes Trainers Make